Tip #867: The Importance of Questions

 His statement illustrates both the importance of asking good questions and the difficulty in identifying what they are.

 We ask questions to get the information we need to make decisions.
-If we don’t ask the right questions, we don’t receive all the information we need and so we make poor decisions.
+If we don’t ask the right questions, we don’t receive all the information we need.
+As a result, we make poor decisions.

-When our questions are inadequate, bad hires are made, audit results are questionable, strategic plans lack the necessary focus, customer needs aren’t met… I’m sure you get the picture.
+When our questions are inadequate, we make bad hires, we have questionable audit results, strategic plans lack the necessary focus, we don’t meet customer needs … I’m sure you get the picture.

 It’s not that we rush through identifying the questions to ask.
-Hours are spent trying to come up with a list of questions that will elicit the information we need.
-The problem may be that we tend to accept the first answers we receive rather than asking good follow-up questions to probe a little further.
+We spend hours trying to come up with a list of questions that will elicit the information we need.
+The problem may be that we tend to accept the first answers we receive.
+Instead, we should ask good follow-up questions to probe a little further.

 I’m not suggesting that we do this in every conversation- just in those conversations where the answers may have a significant impact on our relationships, our performance, and/or the business itself.